Open-Flight-Route-Calculator/Open-Flight-Route-Calculator/README.md

 The expected output is a map with the plotted routes, and once it is closed, a graph which prints latitude, longitude and heading versus distance.

+The libraries needed are: mpl_toolkits, matplotlib, math, os and numpy.